maintenance

 Essential Tools

-• Small vacuum or hand vac (optional but helpful)
+• Small vacuum or hand vac—optional but makes life easier

-• Toothpick or wooden skewer for tight spots
+• Toothpick or wooden skewer—for getting into tight spots

 Optional Tools

-• Compressed air can - For blasting loose particles
+• Compressed air can—blasts loose particles out nicely

-• Grindz cleaning tablets - For between deep cleans
+• Grindz cleaning tablets—for maintenance between deep cleans

 What NOT to Use

-• ❌ Water on the burrs (causes rust)
+• ❌ Water anywhere near the burrs (steel + water = rust)

 Preparation Steps

-2. Empty the hopper completely - Pour beans into an airtight container
+2. Empty that hopper—pour every bean into an airtight container

-3. Run the grinder empty - Purge remaining grounds from the chute
+3. Run the grinder empty—clear whatever’s left in the chute

 Removing the Upper Burr